alanng10/MindModule/Docue/Think/a.md

 Think trigg get and set Memory.

-Think get data from Memory.
+Think get operate data from Memory.
-The data present Think operate.

 Think operate kind has set data to Memory and set data to Imagine.